-Ideally, it is best to waterproof the exterior walls of a basement during the construction of a building.
+It is best to waterproof a basement’s exterior walls during construction.
 Newer construction mandates this procedure because of many state and local building code requirements, but many older homes may not have any exterior waterproofing in place.
 In other cases, some older homes do have exterior waterproofing installed.
-Over the course of 3 to 5 years; exterior waterproofing materials wear off caused by the ebb and flow of groundwater.
-Depending on the type of soil, location, and landscape slope (grade); a basement can have longer lasting exterior waterproofing.
+For 3 to 5 years, exterior waterproofing materials wear off caused by the ebb and flow of groundwater.
+Depending on the soil type, location, and landscape slope (grade); a basement can have longer-lasting exterior waterproofing.
 Regardless, all homes become vulnerable at some point.
 Here are some signs of water breaching your basement:

-Water Stains: If you tend to notice occasionally, stains that look like outlines caused by water, either on the basement walls or floor, it is recommended to take action right away.
-Before taking any significant step, it is essential to make sure that someone in your house has not spilled something or the stain is not due to a washing machine overflow.
+Water Stains: If you notice occasionally stains that look like outlines caused by water, either on the basement walls or floor, it is recommended to take action immediately.
+Before taking any significant step, it is essential to ensure that someone in your house has not spilled something or that the stain is not due to a washing machine overflow.
 When these possible causes are overruled, you can assume these stains are formed by groundwater outside.
 The stains could be due to seepage through wall cracks.
 This is a serious concern and needs to be addressed immediately.

-Unwanted Smells: Another obvious sign noted the moment you enter the basement and experience a distinct musty, damp odor in the air unlike the rest of the house.
-The likely cause could be the presence of humidity created by home appliances (washing machines, water heater or sink).
-Basements without proper ventilation have a difficult time evaporating moisture or moisture across the basement area.
-However, higher levels of humidity is a signal that something else is raising a stink in the air.
+Unwanted Smells: Another obvious sign is when you enter the basement and experience a distinct musty, damp odor in the air, unlike the rest of the house.
+The likely cause could be the humidity created by home appliances (washing machines, water heaters, or sinks).
+Basements without proper ventilation have difficulty evaporating moisture or moisture across the basement area.
+However, higher humidity signals something else is raising a stink in the air.

-Sparkles: Have you ever witnesses a sparkling light effect viewed at the right angle when looking at bare floors or walls in your basement area?
-Along with the sparkling effect, you will also see powdery white and/or red staining on walls.
+Efflorescence (White Sparkles): Have you ever witnessed a sparkling light effect viewed at the right angle when looking at bare floors or walls in your basement area?
+You will also see powdery white staining on walls along with the sparkling effect.
 The phenomenon of efflorescence is not a fantastic, dazzling effect that is natural when it comes to concrete walls or floors.
 The light that reflects on the mineral deposits that have formed on the concrete is due to the evaporation of moisture.
-That powdery stain is the breakdown of lime found in the cement mix used to make your walls and floor.
+That powdery stain is the breakdown of lime in the cement and salt in the groundwater.
 This sign indicates the presence of moisture in your basement that requires immediate action.